ramyalakhani2108/chatgpt_shortcut_extention_by_r/README.md

 ## Feedback

-For any questions or feedback, please contact [your contact information or link to issues page].
+For any questions or feedback, please contact lakhani.ramya.u@gmail.com.

 ## License